-Wixie is the perfect tool for passion projects, providing a platform for students to combine text, images, and voice narration to share their ideas and learning.
+Wixie is the perfect tool for passion projects, providing a platform for students to combine text, images, voice narration, and video to share their ideas and learning.
 Teachers can use the templates and organizers in Wixie to coach and support students through the passion project process and provide feedback as they are working through Wixie's comment options.

 Use Wixie as a digital canvas for students to share their passion